-- A. The officers of the State Bar shall be the president, the president-elect and the immediate past president. - B. The president shall preside at all meetings of the State Bar, be the official representative and spokesperson for the State Bar in all public matters and have general responsibility for carrying out the policy of the State Bar. - C. The president-elect shall preside at meetings of the State Bar in the absence of the president and otherwise assist the president, as the president shall request, in carrying out the responsibilities of the office of president.
+- A. The officers of the State Bar shall be the president, the president-elect and the immediate past president. - B. Qualifications of Officers.
+An officer: - 1. must be an active member in good standing; - 2. must never have been suspended for professional misconduct, been disbarred, or resigned in lieu of discipline; - 3. must not be an elected official paid by the State of Texas. - C. Other Requirements.
+An officer must also take the oath of office by the second regularly scheduled board meeting of the officer's term. - D. The president shall preside at all meetings of the State Bar, be the official representative and spokesperson for the State Bar in all public matters and have general responsibility for carrying out the policy of the State Bar. - E. The president-elect shall preside at meetings of the State Bar in the absence of the president and otherwise assist the president, as the president shall request, in carrying out the responsibilities of the office of president.